-• diagnostic methods that provide genetic information about exactly what factors in the individual patient's cancer drive the disease and whether there are mutations that render a traditional drug inactive drugs that attack the driving mechanisms of the cancer, that overcome causes of resistance and act selectively against cancer to reduce the side effects that would otherwise contribute to increased mortality and high medical costs
+- diagnostic methods that provide genetic information about exactly what factors in the individual patient's cancer drive the disease and whether there are mutations that render a traditional drug inactive - · drugs that attack the driving mechanisms of the cancer, that overcome causes of resistance and act selectively against cancer to reduce the side effects that would otherwise contribute to increased mortality and high medical costs

 Consequently, more patients will be offered a personalized cancer treatment resulting in a longer and better life.
-The number of drug development projects within the cancer area has steadily increased, but many of them follow the same path as others (Source: lifescivc.com/2012/06/cancer-drug-targets-the-march-of-the-lemmings / ) why pharmaceutical companies now focus their search for drug candidates that distinguish themselves from the mainstream and have the potential to fundamentally change the conditions for the treatment of life-threatening diseases.
-Drugs targeting ROR1 qualify for such an interest from the pharmaceutical industry and Kancera as a biotech company leads this development.
+The number of drug development projects within the cancer area has steadily increased, but many of them follow the same path as others (Source: lifescivc.com/2012/06/cancer-drug-targets-the-march-of-the-lemmings) which is why pharmaceutical companies now focus their search for drug candidates that distinguish themselves from the mainstream and have the potential to fundamentally change the situation for the treatment of life-threatening diseases.